 - Your College Search: When and How to Start

-- Start Your College Search One Step at a Time
+- 5 Easy Ways to Start Your College Search

-- Eight Factors to Consider During Your College Search
+- 8 Factors to Consider During Your College Search

 You might also find that transferring is the right path for you, like a huge number of students do each year (around one-third of them!).
 Starting at a two-year school can be a great way to earn cheaper college credits while boosting your grades to improve your scholarship opportunities.